 DESIGNATING AND OPERATING AN HMIS

+The CoC shall:

-Designate a single Homeless Management Information System (HMIS) for the CoC’s geography, and an eligible applicant to serve as the CoC's HMIS Lead Agency.
+Designate a single Homeless Management Information System (HMIS) for the CoC’s geography, and an eligible entity to serve as the CoC's HMIS Lead Agency.

 The MO BoS CoC Board reviews the status and designation of the HMIS Lead Agency and HMIS provider annually.
+Any recommendations in a change of the HMIS Lead Agency shall be proposed and voted upon by the CoC Board and ratified by a vote of the CoC membership.

 A memorandum of understanding shall be entered into between the Board and the HMIS Lead Agency.

 Review, revise and approve at least annually, a CoC HMIS data privacy plan, data security plan, and data quality plan.

-Ensure that the HMIS is administered in compliance with HUD requirements
+Ensure that the HMIS is administered in compliance with HUD requirements.

 Ensure consistent participation by CoC and ESG recipients and sub-recipients in the HMIS.